JaredHalpern/Rolld/README.md

 23a.
 Alternative, Heroku [CLI](https://devcenter.heroku.com/articles/config-vars) syntax for setting config variables: `heroku config:set SLACK_VERIFICATION_TOKEN=....your token....`
 24. Push to the Heroku remote: `git push heroku master`
 25. Open Slack, and run your command! `/roll 1d20`

+I've probably missed a step or two.
+If you see something, feel free to file a PR and I'll update.
+Thanks!